CHEWX/admireplate/README.md

 ## Credit

-Motherplate was originally written by Lee Munroe.
+Admireplate was originally based on Motherplate written by Lee Munroe.